Chia-Network/chips/chip-template.md

   * How would this proposal benefit Chia's overall ecosystem?
   * What are the use cases for this proposal?
   * How technically feasible will this be to implement?

+This section is especially critical if you are proposing changes to Chia's core protocols.
+It should clearly answer all of the above, as well as explain exactly why the current protocol is inadequate.

 ## Backwards Compatibility
 If your proposal has any backwards incompatibilities, you must list them here.
 Make sure to include: